Bouhnosaure/dayio.dev/content/about.md

 ### What You'll Find Here

 This blog is my digital notebook.
-It’s where I document my daily work and my "side quests."
+It’s where I document my daily work and my "side quests".
 Expect notes on:

-* **Architecture:** Exploring container orchestration, authentication systems, and infrastructure tools.
+* **Architecture:** Exploring container orchestration, authentication systems and infrastructure tools.
-* **Development:** Structuring large codebases, optimizing backend performance with asynchronous processing, and exploring modern testing practices.
+* **Development:** Structuring large codebases, optimizing backend performance with asynchronous processing and exploring modern testing practices.
-* **The Lab:** Building homelabs, developing custom infrastructure tools, and sharing my reverse-engineering deep dives.
+* **The Lab:** Building homelabs, developing custom infrastructure tools, and sharing my reverse engineering deep dives.

 I navigate software engineering with a brain wired for hyper-focus.
 I embrace the ability to learn complex systems fast, turning that curiosity into pragmatic, reliable solutions that simply work.